Barça Academy Summer Program Airport Transfer Information & Camp Frequently Asked Questions

 Q: Who are the coaches?

 A: The Barça Academy training sessions are run by Official Barça Academy Coaches who train at the club all year around and have the highest coaching license there is: The UEFA Pro License.
-The coaching will be done in English.
+The coaching will be done in English by the Spanish coaches.